-A 7.5% penalty will be applied to current taxes and arrears if payment is received after September 30, 2020 and an additional 14.5% for payments made after last business day in January 2021.
+A 7.5% penalty will be applied to current taxes and arrears if payment is received after September 30, 2020, and an additional 14.5% for payments made after the last business day in January 2021.

 Failure to receive a tax notice doesn’t alleviate property from property taxation.
 If you don’t receive a property tax notice by May 31, 2020, please contact our office.

 To further accommodate our taxpayers, Big Lakes County will be open during noon hour starting September 28 to September 30, 2020.

 Remittance should be made payable to BIG LAKES COUNTY by accepted bank cheque, bank draft, or money order.
 Cheques and bank drafts must be payable in Canadian funds.
 The postmark will determine date of payment.
 Property Taxes cannot be paid by credit card.